Welcome veterans, current military, and dependents

 - Paying for College: Use this website to get help in making informed financial decisions about how to pay for college, understand financial aid offers, and student loan repayment.

 Required transcript evaluation

 You must have all prior civilian and military credits evaluated for transfer.
-This must be done before your first quarter of benefits has ended at Whatcom.
+This is best done before your second quarter of benefits has ended at Whatcom.
 This takes time, often up to 10 weeks once your credits arrive at Whatcom, so do not delay in starting this process.
 To have your credits evaluated, follow these steps: